dbus-cxx/dbus-cxx/doc/mainpage.md

  \par Bugs

  \par
  Found a bug?
-Open a bug on our Github bug tracker: <a href="https://github.com/dbus-cxx/dbus-cxx/issues">https://github.com/dbus-cxx/dbus-cxx/issues</a>
- If you need help using the library, the mailing list is the better location to ask for help.
+Open a bug on our [Github bug tracker.](https://github.com/dbus-cxx/dbus-cxx/issues) If you need help using the library, the mailing list is the better location to ask for help.

  <br><hr>